Facts and figures

 - One project

 The Netherlands has welcomed tens of thousands of asylum seekers since the refugee crisis began in 2015.
-Some 21,000 refugees are currently living in Dutch asylum centres - more than 7,000 of them under the age of 18.
+More than 25,000 refugees are currently living in Dutch asylum centres - some 7,000 of them under the age of 18.

-The majority of these refugees have arrived from Syria, Afghanistan, Eritrea and Iraq - and have undertaken long and difficult journeys in search of safety.
+The majority of these refugees have arrived from Syria, Iran, Eritrea and Yemen - and have undertaken long and difficult journeys in search of safety.
 They have been exposed to the effects of conflict-related violence and witnessed terrible things.